 Nostalgic beach boardwalk fun, world-class musical entertainment, and plenty of ocean-bound adventure come together to make Myrtle Beach an enviable destination year-round.

-As the sun slips away, be sure to sneak in some searing sunsets, ice-cold cocktails, and rocking good live music.
+As the sun slips away, be sure to enjoy languid evenings of Intracoastal waterway sunsets, ice-cold cocktails, and rocking good live music.

-Read on to discover the inside scoop on Spring Break in Myrtle Beach:
+Read on to uncover everything you need to know about Spring Break in Myrtle Beach.

 Myrtle Beach Hotels

-Wherever you decide to relax and recharge, make your reservations without hesitation, knowing you are always guaranteed our lowest rates.
+Wherever you decide to relax and recharge, make your Myrtle Beach area reservations without hesitation, knowing you are always guaranteed our lowest rates.

 Kids can’t stop monkeying around?
 Help them burn off all their excess energy when you spend a day tackling any of the Grand Strand’s exhilarating rope courses.